unkn0wncode/popclip-openAI/README.md

 # popclip-openAI

-Send selected text to GPT 3.5 Turbo / GPT 4 Turbo / GPT 4 Turbo Preview with any prompt you want.
+Select text and send it with any prompt you want.

 Want to simply use it?
-Just download ChatGPTCustom.popclipextz, double-click it, input your OpenAI key, prompt, and select the model in the PopClip box—that's it!
+Just download ChatGPTCustom.popclipextz, double-click it, input your OpenAI key, and type OpenAI model you want to use.

 ![screenshot](https://raw.githubusercontent.com/unkn0wncode/popclip-openAI/main/screen.png)